 In the last few years, the number of websites that allow the user to create narrated slides that can be exported and shared on multiple devices have increased dramatically.
 However, these websites all share a common goal – to get users to switch over from using PowerPoint.
 But can they actually serve as an alternative or are they getting ahead of themselves?
-I decided to answer my own question by testing out one of the sites, pitting it against our beloved PowerPoint.
+I decided to answer my own question by reviewing Powtoon and pitting it against our beloved PowerPoint.

 To start making a presentation on Powtoon you click ‘Start Now’ and you are given the option to work with either a ready-made Powtoon, or to start from scratch.
 There is also an option for making Dynamic Presentations, but since the site is still in beta it is not yet available.
 For my demo I started with the Ready-Made Powtoon called ‘Increase Conversions’.
 There are several other templates you can choose from including ‘Compare and Contrast’ for comparing products, ‘Big Announcement’ for advertising special offers and ‘Sell Sell Sell!’ for selling products.
 Once you’ve decided on a template you are taken to the editing screen which looks similar to PowerPoint at first glance, albeit a much more simplified version.
 You’ll notice right away that the majority of standard PowerPoint features are missing and have been replaced with very basic ones.
 On the right hand side there is an image library with figures, props, backgrounds, speech bubbles and the handy animated figures that I used in my demo.
 If you want to use your own images or backgrounds you can easily import them from your computer by clicking on the top bar.
 The options for transitions between slides are also on the right hand side as well as the choices for animating text.
 On the left side, you can see your slides and what transitions you have applied.
 The bar at the top of the screen has sound and text options and the bar on the bottom is the slide timeline, where you can scroll through all of your animations and images in the order they appear.
 In terms of the functionality of the individual features, I’ve broken it down into sections below.